themaddoctor/but_i_dont_want_to_install_an_authenticator_app_on_my_cell_phone/README.md

 - EasyProcess (needed by pyscreenshot)
 - pyzbar

+## how to use this authenticator

+Change the script to be executable.
+Then if you run it with no command-line arguments, and if there is a QR code visible on your desktop, it should scan that QR code and store the secret therein, as well as spit out the first OTP.

+Secrets are stored in file `~/.authentications`

+When you add a command-line argument, it will seek a service that matches the argument in its storage.
+If it finds one, it generates and outputs a new OTP.

 ## things that should be done

 If you would like to help, there are some things that should be done to this project.
 Feel free to send patches or pushes or whatever they are called.